garrandall/popular-music-data/tracks/dancing-bear-the-mamas-the-papas.md

 And cleaning out that soot.
 With a broom and ladder and pail,
 The darkened walls I scale -
-And far..and high...I see a patch of sky.
+And far...and high...I see a patch of sky.

 I'd rather be the gypsy
 (I'd rather be the gypsy)